 XII.
-One Must Fellowship Clearly the Aspect of Truth Concerning the Wise Virgins Hearing the Voice of God
+One Must Fellowship Clearly on Truths Concerning the Wise Virgins Hearing the Voice of God

 1. How exactly should one discern the voice of God?
 How can one confirm that Almighty God is indeed the Lord Jesus returned?